Is Accounting a Good Career in 2026? Salary, Job Security & Future Outlook

 Is accounting being replaced by AI?

-Routine bookkeeping is declining (BLS projects -6% for bookkeeping clerks), but professional accounting is growing (+5%).
-AI automates data entry and basic reconciliation, but advisory, audit, tax planning, and strategic work require human judgment and are in high demand.
+Routine bookkeeping is declining (-6% BLS projection).
+Professional accounting is growing (+5%).
+AI automates data entry and basic reconciliation, but audit risk assessment, tax planning, forensic investigation, and strategic advisory require human judgment.
+The career strategy: move toward advisory, analysis, and complex work.

 Is there an accountant shortage?